wangsh2001/IFTR/README.md

 # IFTR
-IFTR: An Instance-Level Fusion Transformer for Visual Collaborative Perception. \\
-The code will be released before the main conference.
+IFTR: An Instance-Level Fusion Transformer for Visual Collaborative Perception. \n The code will be released before the main conference.